meilisearch/documentation/guides/introduction/quick_start_guide.md

 ::::

 [Environment variables and flags](/guides/advanced_guides/installation.md#environment-variables-and-flags) can be set before and on launch.
-With them, you can, among other things, add the **master key** or set the **port**.
+Amongst all the flags, you can use the **master key** and the **port** flags.

 ### Communicate with MeiliSearch

-Now that our MeiliSearch server is up and running, we will be able to communicate with it.
+Now that your MeiliSearch server is up and running, you should be able to communicate with it.

-This is done through a [RESTful API](/references/README.md) or one of our [SDKs](/resources/sdks.md).
+Communication to the server is done through a [RESTful API](/references/README.md) or one of our [SDKs](/resources/sdks.md).

 ## Create your Index

 In MeiliSearch, the information is subdivided into indexes.
-Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.<br>
+Each [index](/guides/main_concepts/indexes.md) contains a data structure and associated documents.<br>
-The indexes can be imagined as SQL tables.
-But you won't need to define the table because MeiliSearch is <clientGlossary word="schemaless"/>.
+Indexes can be comparable to SQL tables.
+Since MeiliSearch is <clientGlossary word="schemaless"/>, there's no need to define any attributes or data type when creating a table.

-In order to be able to store our documents in an index, we have to create one first.
+In order to be able to store your documents in an index, it is required you create one first.

 :::: tabs